Msq-9/image-captioning/README.md

 - pydot 1.2.3

 ## Dataset
-Dataset for this project has been collected from kaggle : https://www.kaggle.com/shadabhussain/flickr8k .
+Dataset for this project has been collected from kaggle.

-This dataset contains around 8000 images and 5 captions per image.
+The model has been trained on both [Flickr8k](https://www.kaggle.com/shadabhussain/flickr8k) & [Flickr 30k](https://www.kaggle.com/hsankesara/flickr-image-dataset) dataset

-However if we want to train on a larger dataset [Flickr 30k](https://www.kaggle.com/hsankesara/flickr-image-dataset) which contains 30,000 images or [MS COCO](https://cocodataset.org/) which contains 180,000 images.
+However if we want to train on a larger dataset  [MS COCO](https://cocodataset.org/) which contains 180,000 images could be used. which contains 30,000 images o

 ## Future scope
 - Assistive vision : Images could be captured in realtime, and the caption predicted through that image which describes the image